 You shouldn’t worry about SEO when you start your blog, but you can start thinking about it already.
-SEO stands for Search Engine Optimization and it basically refers to being easily found on in google search.
+SEO stands for Search Engine Optimization and it basically refers to being easily found on in the google search.
 There are many ways to improve your SEO, but it’s a topic for another article.

 If you want to learn how to improve your traffic you should check out this e-book.
 While I haven’t written it myself, it nicely explained everything.

 Travel blogging isn’t as easy as it seems.
 You shouldn’t expect to see any large benefits from it for at least a year or two.
 Most of us full-time bloggers work over 30h a week while juggling press trips and brainstorming ideas for new projects.
 The most important thing is not to give up!
-Happy blogging everyone!

 If you’re looking for ways to make money blogging and how to monetize a travel blog, check out my article on how to make money blogging.